Inquisitive bisimulation: Conclusion

 \section{Conclusion}

-In this paper we have seen the beginnings of a model theory for inquisitive modal logic.
-Our contribution started in Section~\ref{sec:bisimulations}, where we described the natural notion of bisimulation for inquisitive modal structures.
+We have seen the beginnings of a model theory for inquisitive modal logic.
+Our contribution started in Section~\ref{sec:bisimulations}, where we described a natural notion of bisimulation for inquisitive modal structures.
 From a game-theoretic perspective, bisimilarity and its approximations can be characterised in terms of a game which interleaves two kinds of moves: world-to-state moves (from $w$ to some $s\in\Sigma(w)$) and state-to-world moves (from $s$ to some $w\in s$).

-In Section~\ref{sec:ef} we saw that bisimilarity relates to modal equivalence in the familiar way: two pointed models are distinguishable in the $n$-round bisimulation game if and only if they are distinguished by a formula of modal depth $n$.
+In Section~\ref{sec:ef} we saw that bisimilarity relates to modal equivalence in the usual way: two pointed models over a finite vocabulary are distinguishable in the $n$-round bisimulation game iff they are distinguished by a formula of modal depth~$n$.

 In Section~\ref{sec:neighbourhood} we compared inquisitive modal logic to neighbourhood semantics for modal logic, showing that, although these two logics are interpreted over similar structures, they are very different in terms of their expressive power, and are invariant under different notions of bisimulation equivalence.